Psychology (PSY)

 Presents methods used for research in community, clinical, and cross-cultural settings.
 Introduces research epistemologies and ethics relevant to research with rural and indigenous people.
 Includes a variety of designs and data gathering methods for improving understanding of behavior in social settings.
 Quantitative, qualitative, and mixed-method approaches will be presented.

-Registration Restrictions: Admission to the Master of Science in Clinical Psychology or PhD in Clinical-Community Psychology
+Registration Restrictions: Graduate standing and admission to the Master of Science in Clinical Psychology or PhD in Clinical-Community Psychology

 Prerequisites: PSY A260 with a minimum grade of C.